dmchdev/geoloc-util/README.md

 ```
 ## CI Integration

 This project is integrated into a `CircleCI` pipeline, with tests running as a PR check, automatically upon branch commits (see `View Details` of any existing PR).
-If you were to have access to the pipeline, you may run tests by simply going to the CircleCI progect `geoloc-util` via `View Details` links provided by GitHub, selecting `main` branch and clicking `Trigger Pipeline` button at the top right corner.
+With proper access to the pipeline, tests can be run by simply going to the CircleCI progect `geoloc-util` via `View Details` links provided by GitHub, selecting `main` branch and clicking `Trigger Pipeline` button at the top right corner.
 The results will appear in the `STEPS` tab of the run, `Run Tests` stage.

 ## Contributing